Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Weird Ones

-Stories that don't fit a category but will absolutely consume your afternoon.
+Stories that don't fit anywhere else but will absolutely eat your whole afternoon.

 Know someone who loves rabbit holes?
 Share the collection.